 An observation made by scientist Joseph Black stated that in order to heat equal masses of different substances through the same temperature interval, distinct amounts of energy are required.
 By the way, Joseph Black is best known for his experiments with carbon dioxide, calling the gas “fixed air”.

-This chemical property, known as specific heat, is defined as the amount of heat needed to raise the temperature of 1 gram of a substance by 1 degree Celsius.
+This chemical property, known as specific heat, is defined as the amount of thermal energy needed to raise the temperature of 1 gram of a substance by 1 degree Celsius.
 Specific heat is usually measured in Joules per gram per degree Celsius (J/g oC)- but can also have the unit ‘calorie’.

 Each substance has their own specific heat capacity, which is a numerical value that describes this chemical property!
+For example, the specific heat of copper is 0.385, which is quite low.
+It means that a piece of copper is quite easy to heat up.

 Specific Heat Formula